On the descriptive complexity of Salem sets: The complexity of closed Salem subsets of [0,1]d

 Similarly, points $3$ and $4$ follow by adapting the proof of \thref{thm:fourierdim_complexity}.
 Indeed the map $F:=(\mu,x)\mapsto |\fouriertransform{\mu}(x)|$ is continuous and the condition $|\fouriertransform{\mu}(x)|>c |x|^{-t/2}$ is open, therefore the Fourier dimension is the supremum of a $\boldfaceSigma^0_2$ set.

-Finally the last three points can be proved by following the proof of \thref{thm:salem_pi03} and using points $1$, $2$ and $3$. \end{proof}
+Finally, the last point can be proved by following the proof of \thref{thm:salem_pi03} and using points $1$ and $3$. \end{proof}

-The fact that the above sets are hard (and hence the sets $(1)-(5)$ are complete) for their respective classes does not come as a corollary of the results in the $1$-dimensional case.
-Indeed, it is well known that the Fourier dimension is sensitive to the ambient space.
-A classical example is the unitary interval $[0,1]$, which has Fourier dimension $1$ when seen as a subset of $[0,1]$ or of $\mathbb{R}$, but has Fourier dimension $0$ if seen as a subset of $\mathbb{R}^2$ (in general, any $m$-dimensional hyperplane has null Fourier dimension when seen as a subset of $\mathbb{R}^d$, with $d>m$).
+The fact that the lower bounds for the complexity of the above sets are tight does not come as a corollary of the results in the $1$-dimensional case.
+Indeed, it is well known that the Fourier dimension is sensitive to the ambient space: any $m$-dimensional hyperplane has null Fourier dimension when seen as a subset of $\mathbb{R}^d$, with $d>m$ (in particular, the unit interval $[0,1]$ has full Fourier dimension if seen as a subset of itself or of $\mathbb{R}$, but it has null Fourier dimension if seen as a subset of $\mathbb{R}^2$).